Cable execs wary as Google acquires Motorola boxes

 "If they have a box in the majority of U.S. homes, there's going to be a need to ensure that privacy isn't abused," said another cable executive."

-Comcast Corp and Time Warner Cable, the two largest U.S. cable providers, among others, both use Motorola boxes, meaning the deal now gives Google immediate access to millions of living rooms across the country.
+Comcast Corp (CMCSA.O) and Time Warner Cable TWC.N, the two largest U.S. cable providers, among others, both use Motorola boxes, meaning the deal now gives Google immediate access to millions of living rooms across the country.

-Though many analysts described Motorola's set-top box business as an afterthought, Google has shown its desire to enter the pay-TV business through last fall's launch of the underwhelming Google TV set-top box made by Logitech.
+Though many analysts described Motorola's set-top box business as an afterthought, Google has shown its desire to enter the pay-TV business through last fall's launch of the underwhelming Google TV set-top box made by Logitech LOGN.VX.
 The company also acquired a small Web DVR software company called Sage TV.

 "Here's Google, the company most frequently mentioned as a potential disrupter of the pay-TV ecosystem, suddenly finding itself in the awkward position as one of the pay-TV industry's largest suppliers," said Craig Moffett, analyst at Bernstein Research.